 Sorry, no photos were allowed in the special exhibit.
 Whenever anyone even made a move for their camera a guard was on them like a black bear on an apple tree.

 The second exhibit “Abiquiu Views” can also be viewed through September 17th.
 This will change throughout the year, to show different artworks and views of O’Keeffe’s home in Abiquiu, a tiny town about an hour’s drive northwest of Santa Fe.
 Above is her work table with original tools and materials, and a photograph of the view from her studio, the Chama River Valley and cottonwood trees.
 A large canvas is placed on her easel.
 It is very exciting to see the beginnings of a painting like this.
 The thought process.
 Infinite possibilities, then the artist’s idea moves to the canvas with marks of a charcoal stick.
-Glancing around the room of completed paintings with color, dynamic shapes, I was reminded that they were all just plain white blank canvases until O’Keeffe turned them into masterly awe-inspiring interpretations of her world.
+Glancing around the room of completed paintings with color and dynamic shapes, I imagined them all as blank canvases, then one by one they came alive again into masterly awe-inspiring interpretations of her world.

 Black Mesa Landscape, New Mexico Out Back of Marie’s II, 1930

 When Mr.D and I walk through a museum or gallery, we don’t save the discussion for later.
 We talk about how the art makes us feel right there as we’re standing with it.
 What we think the artist is telling us.
 Our interpretations.
 We split up and meet up again.
 And play a game called “I’d Buy That.”
 If you could have any piece of work from the entire museum, which one would you want to live with every day?
-The one above, Black Mesa Landscape.
-Hot red earth desert afternoon, cool mountains that are only a short drive away.
-I know this land, and could have breakfast with this painting every day for the rest of my life.
+The one above, Black Mesa Landscape with hot red earth desert afternoon, cool mountains … I know this land and could have breakfast with this painting every day for the rest of my life.

 Cottonwood Tree in Spring, 1943